cquintero/AirQuality/README.md

 ## Usage

-You will need to connect an LED (Make sure to use a resistor) to a Raspberry Pi's GPIO pins a set the script to run via cron jobs.
+You will need to connect an LED (make sure to use a resistor) to a Raspberry Pi's GPIO pins a set the script to run via cron jobs.

 ## To Do